 The greatest opportunity for students to demonstrate self-esteem, self-discipline, and respect for others occurs in the classroom under the direction of the classroom teacher.
-Teachers shall plan and implement effective instructional strategies that are designed to encourage self-respect and respect for others and to prevent and manage student misbehavior.
+Teachers shall implement effective instructional strategies and best practices in classroom management.
+Continual teaching, combined with feedback of positive student behavior will decrease unnecessary discipline and promote a culture of productivity, safety, and learning.